Emergency Assistance Services

 How To Apply

-To apply for assistance, a person must call or stop by the General Assistance office and provide all required documentation indicated in the Emergency Assistance application.
+To apply for assistance, a person must call or stop by the General Assistance office and provide all required documentation indicated in this document Emergency Assistance Application.

 Location & Hours Of Operation